 Every time you press your iPhone camera’s shutter button, machine learning goes to work to optimize your image.
 However, computational photography is a resource-consuming process.
 As a result, you might miss your chance to capture a specific moment because the algorithm hasn’t finished processing the current shot yet.

-In iOS 14 and iPadOS 14, the iPhone camera can intelligently adapt image quality when rapidly pressing the shutter.
-Follow along with us as we show you how to take consecutive photos faster with your iPhone camera.
+The iOS Camera app can instruct your iPhone camera to prioritize faster shooting when not using Burst mode.
+With this setting turned on, the iPhone camera intelligently modifies how your photographs are processed.
 You’ll experience a shorter delay between capturing one photo and taking another one immediately after.
-As a result, you’ll be able to capture up to four full-quality images per second on an iPhone 11 Pro without using Burst mode.
+As a result, you’ll be able to capture up to four full-quality images per second without using Burst mode.

-How to enable faster iPhone camera shooting
+How to enable faster shooting in iPhone camera

 Doing so will enable rapid shooting at the expense of processing quality.